samhocevar/wincompose/README.md

  - **( 2 3 )** → **㉓**
  - **< 3** → **♥**

-The full list of rules can be found in the "Compose" file shipped with WinCompose.
+The full list of rules can be found in the `Compose.txt` file shipped with WinCompose.

 Features
 --------